Making sense of your email marketing analytics can be tricky at first.

-You can get extremely targeted by following up with people who clicked on a specific link.
+You can get an extremely targeted email list by following up with people who clicked on a specific link.
 For example, if the YouTube video was about a climbing instruction class, River Rock Climbing could reach out to the six people that watched the video with information about an upcoming class.

 This helps River Rock Climbing move people through the buyer’s journey and move them closer to taking action and making a purchase.